Keith Grover

 Keith Grover (born in Provo, Utah) is an American politician and a Republican member of the Utah Senate.
 Grover has represented Senate district 23 since 2023.
 Prior to redistricting he represented district 15 starting in June 2018.

 Early life and career

 Grover was born in Provo, Utah.
-As a young man, Grover spent two year proselyting for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Paraguay.
+As a young man, Grover spent two years proselyting for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Paraguay.
 He later earned his BS from Brigham Young University, and his MEd and EdD from the University of Utah.

 Outside of his duties in the legislature, Grover has served as an administrator with the Alpine School District.